 Güneş joined the Department of Digital Humanities in 2019 as ESRC Postdoctoral Fellow prior to assuming her role as Lecturer in Digital Innovation and Management.
 She gained her PhD from Birkbeck, University of London with research on (open) data-driven practices, initiatives and discourses in the context of smart city planning in London.
-In her dissertation, Güneş locates smart cities and data-driven governance within the wider debates of digital culture, and traces a historical lineage to the relation between cybernetics and urban planning.
+In her dissertation, Güneş locates smart cities and data-driven governance within the wider debates of digital culture and traces a historical lineage to the relation between cybernetics and urban planning.
 Her current research investigates how digital apps modulate urban infrastructure and what the social, material, environmental and cultural implications of these emerging hybrids are.

-Prior to her PhD studies, Güneş worked at a civil society organisation in Istanbul where she carried out policy research on ICT, digital innovation, and e-government.
-Following that, she led projects on digital surveillance and censorship in Turkey, which included preparing reports for the Association for Progressive Communications.
+Previously, Güneş worked at a civil society organisation in Istanbul where she carried out policy research on ICTs, digital innovation, e-government and social media.
+Following that, she led projects on digital surveillance, censorship and freedom of speech in Turkey, which included preparing country reports for the Association for Progressive Communications.
 She has also written about the state of data technologies in Turkey for Computer Weekly and on social media and freedom of expression for Open Democracy.

 Güneş has taught across different subjects including technology and development, urban media and mediated urban, digital cultures, digital economy, critical data studies and theoretical approaches in media studies.

 - Critical Data Studies

 - Political Economy of Data Technologies

 Tavmen, G. (2023) Cybernetic Urbanism: Tracing the Development of the Responsibilized Subject and Self-Organizing Communities in Smart Cities, in Mackinnon D, Fast V, Burns R (eds), Digital (In)justice in the Smart City, University of Toronto Press.